At a glance

 If it’s impossible to skip the acronym or industry-term—be sure to include a definition, so it’s easy for everyone to get on the same page.

 The more complex your data classification system is, the harder it will be to implement across your org and the more mistakes there’s likely to be.
-When deciding how many data classification levels you need, consider:
+When deciding how many levels you need, consider:

 Training is key to successfully implementing a master data classification policy.
 Try to provide as much information as possible about how to classify data, handle different types of information, and what folks should do if they come across an unfamiliar use case.